The Healthy Lunch Box

 8- The After-School Yogurt Parfait:

 Like many kids, mine comes home famished after a long day (and early lunch schedule) at school.
-Here’s one of the quick snacks we grab before heading out to CCD class or football practice….
+Here’s one of the quick snacks we grab before heading out to religion class or sports practices….

 Skip the flavored yogurts that claim to contain real fruit—read your labels carefully, most of them are very high in sugar and contain very little real fruit!!
 Here’s the real deal….